-The operationalization of the concept is especially important for ‘regime shifts’, i.e., for systems that undergo persistent shifts, able to change the structure and the function of social-ecological systems with negative effects on the services provision and costly impacts for human well-being.
-Amongst the many systems that can experience regime shifts, agriculture food and feed production is a strategic one.
-In turn, many factors leading to regime shifts relate to food production that, together with climate change can generate important risks and cascading effects on other socio-ecological systems [57] .
-Agriculture provides food and other resources and guarantees the livelihood of millions of people worldwide, a number that is expected to increase, further putting pressure on the current food system (EEA, 2019, https://www.eea.europa.eu/publications/cc-adaptation-agriculture).

-ReciPy represents a simple and powerful tool to understand and assess complex, dynamical, and highly variable systems, including therefore regime-shifts.
-They can shed additional light on research questions in the field of resilience and ecosystem services provision, which have received only a partial response, and can derive interesting considerations on new research questions that may arise in the context of CCA and DRR.

-The resilience analysis presented is especially in line with the objectives pursued by the DRR as it implicitly captures the effect of diversification, affecting the overall risk or volatility of the system, as well acknowledged since after the seminal papers of Markowitz [60] and Tobin [61] Enhancing resilience and stability works therefore as a sort of insurance mechanism providing redundancy that can buffer (eco)systems against losses.
+The presented resilience analysis is in line with the objectives pursued by the DRR and acknowledged since the seminal papers of Markowitz [60] and Tobin [61].
+Enhancing resilience and stability works therefore as a sort of insurance mechanism providing redundancy that can buffer (eco)systems against losses.

-More in general, the ReciPy software description and the illustrative examples allow a simple and fast replication of the resilience analysis.
+The ReciPy software description and the examples here shows allow an easy and fast replication of the similar analysis, e.g. focused on other areas of the world and/or considering other quantities.
 The graphical derivation of resilience further facilitates the assessment and interpretation of results, supporting decision-making in taking strategic decisions on risk diversification, adaptation action and ecosystem management.

-The approach and code are flexible enough to extend the resilience analysis to any (long-enough) time series with different time-scales (e.g., monthly or daily time-scales), and in different contexts ranging from natural science to economy and society.
+The approach and the code are flexible enough to extend the resilience analysis to any (long-enough) time series with different time-scales, and in different contexts ranging from natural science to economy and society.
 Importantly, time series can be expressed in different units of measures: the same methodology can be applied to crop production time-series evaluated in terms of raw quantity [42] or caloric content [33], but also to natural ecosystem such as vegetation primary production [40] in order to evaluate the reliability of the related ecosystem services and of water resources.
-Furthermore, the potential to use the resilience indicator in monetary terms is of great importance as it allows comparing resilience results amongst different systems provisions, across space and time; this could be considered as a ‘plus’ for policy makers.
-Indeed, accounting for the economic value of system production has the additional advantage of capturing both the physical and socio-economical components of resilience in an integrated fashion.
+Furthermore, the use of the resilience indicator in monetary terms may be of great importance in comparing results of different systems provisions, across space and time.
+Accounting for the economic value of system production has, indeed, the additional advantage of capturing both the physical and socio-economical components of resilience in an integrated fashion.

-All these aspects make the ReciPy software an important support for resilience analysis at different levels.
+All these aspects make the ReciPy software an important support tool for sectoral resilience analysis.

 Conflict of Interest